 7. Cash.
-If you only carry a credit card, your out of luck.
-Cash is definitely the most common way to spend money in this country.
-You can change your dollars to Jordanian dinar in the airport before traveling, but banks all around Amman and other cities will easily change money too.
+Cash is definitely the most common way to spend money in this country, but credit cards are accepted mostly at the larger establishments.
+You can change your dollars to Jordanian dinars in the airport before traveling, but banks and some hotels all around Amman and other cities will easily change money too.
 Just remember to inform your bank before the trip to keep your account running smoothly!

 8. Plug converter.
 Jordan typically uses a standard European non-grounded, two-prong plug (type C), but you’ll also find UK non-grounded, three-prong plug (type G) in some places.
 You can bring a converter for the type C plug or a universal adapter.
 And if you’ll be camping, you might want to bring along a portable charger too.

 9. Sun protection.
 Have you ever experienced relentless, scorching, desert sun?
 If so, then you’ll agree with us that sunglasses, sunscreen, and a wide brim hat are all a good idea.
 And although the sun does get hot, wearing long pants and long sleeves in a breathable fabric will certainly protect your skin more than short sleeves will.

 10. Backpack.
 Or a tote bag, if you prefer it.
 But for many of your excursions, you’ll want a comfortable and possibly hands-free option for carrying that extra sunscreen, water, travel medicine, water and maybe some personal items like hand-sanitizer or deodorant.
 Not to mention your camera or phone, since you’ll want photos to remember your Jordan adventures!

 We can’t cover all the bases because only you know best what kind of trip you’re planning.
 But these 10 items are a good place to start for lots of visitors and hopefully we’ve got you thinking about what else you’ll need to make your Jordan experience one to remember—for all the right reasons.